How to Remove Static Cling from Clothes

 So according to their explanation, the dryer is the perfect place for the creation of static cling.
 The materials are not the same and there is an enormous amount of friction.

-So how do you get rid of The Cling?
+So how do you get rid of Static Cling?

 There are a few methods to rid your clothes of static, some green and some more traditional.
 Regardless of your preference, here are some ways to reduce the annoying static in your laundry.